 Q: What types of apps does AWS Device Farm support?

 AWS Device Farm supports native and hybrid Android, iOS, and web apps, and cross-platform apps including those created with PhoneGap, Titanium, Xamarin, Unity, and other frameworks.

 Q: Does AWS Device Farm use simulators or emulators?

-AWS Device Farm tests are run on real, non-rooted devices.
+AWS Device Farm tests are run on real devices.
 The devices are a mixture of OEM and carrier-branded devices.

 Setting up tests & remote access sessions

 Q: How do I get started with AWS Device Farm?